 How Can I Prevent Measles?

 You can prevent exposure and infection in one major way: vaccination.
 The best way to protect yourself and others is with the measles, mumps, and rubella (MMR) vaccine.
-According to the Cleveland Clinic, “On average, the vaccine gives lifelong protection from measles for about 97% of people who get two doses of the vaccine”.

 For people who have received one dose, that percentage drops to 93%.
-Before getting vaccinated, talk to your healthcare provider as they will go over your medical history (pre-existing conditions, allergies, seizures, etc.) and discuss your options.
+Before getting vaccinated, talk to your healthcare provider.
+They will examine your medical history (pre-existing conditions, allergies, seizures, etc.) and discuss available options.
 Do not get the measles vaccine if you’re pregnant or have a severely weakened immune system.
 This is to prevent any further possible complications.
 Children and adults can get the vaccine.

 What Do I Do If I Was Exposed to Measles?